 The Comprehensive Plan Update (CPU) Committee has prepared a development potential analysis of large parcels (25 acres or larger) to determine how the remaining vacant, abandoned, or underutilized parcels in the Town of Fishkill may affect future land use in the town.
 A total of twenty-seven (27) such parcels were identified and analyzed.
-The detailed parcel analysis sheets and a description of the methodology are included in Appendix \\ of the Plan Update.
-A summary table (Table \\) is attached.
+The detailed parcel analysis sheets and a description of the methodology are included in Appendix of the Plan Update.
+A summary table (Table ) is attached.
 From this analysis, it is clear that there are limited amounts of land remaining for development in the town.
 Much of the town has already been developed.
-It is also evident that a large area of remaining undeveloped land in the town is owned by New York State or other private entities (such as The Fresh Air Fund).
-Depending on the ownership, some of the significant open space parcels have more long-term protection than others.
+It is also evident that a large area of remaining undeveloped land in the town is owned by New York State or other private entities (such as The Fresh Air Fund) and is fortunately offering current protection of Fishkill's significant natural and scenic areas.